Health Information Technology Health information exchange

 Maryland law (2011) requires MHCC to adopt regulations governing the privacy and security of protected health information (PHI) obtained or released through an HIE.COMAR 10.25.18, Health Information Exchanges: Privacy and Security of Protected Health Information (regulations) builds upon protections established by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended by the Health Information Technology for Economic and Clinical Health Act (HITECH) in 2009.
 The regulations aim to ensure privacy and security of PHI while improving access to clinical records by treating providers and supporting public health goals.
 The MHCC is currently aligning the regulations with leading national policies and new HIE requirements legislated in 2021 and 2022 by the Maryland General Assembly.

 During the 2023 legislative session, the Maryland General Assembly passed Chapter 249 (House Bill 812), Health - Reproductive Health Services - Protected Information and Insurance Requirements (law).
 The law prohibits the disclosure of legally protected health information by HIEs and electronic health networks (EHNs) operating in the State.
-Legally protected health information includes mifepristone data, the diagnosis, procedure, medication, and related codes for abortion care, and other sensitive health services as determined by the Secretary of Health.
+Legally protected health information includes mifepristone data, the diagnosis, procedure, medication, and related codes for abortion care, and other sensitive health services with a date of service after May 31, 2022, as determined by the Secretary of Health.

 HIE Policy Board